Divorce and Chapter 7

 Another danger exists for retirement accounts.
 If you file chapter 7 and have been awarded a portion of your ex-spouse’s retirement, read this!
 So you could lose the entire amount, unless you have protected the funds.

 You will not figure this out from reading the bankruptcy code.
 And this happens more than you would expect.
 Check out this case.
 Note that it is a court of appeals case.
 This means that the amount was enough to justify the expense of taking the case all the way to the court of appeals.
+Your dvorce and chapter 7 case should never end up in an appeals court.

 When you are going through a divorce, and need chatpter 7 bankruptcy, you have enough trouble in your life.
 You don’t need the additional, and avoidable, problems created by making mistakes with your bankruptcy strategy.